A class of singular control problems with tipping points: Optimal Resource Extraction

-In this section we provide a solution to the two-dimensional stochastic control problem (\ref{markovv}).
-This solution is explicit given a free boundary function $b$ which is characterized as the solution to an ode.
+In this section, we provide a complete solution to the two-dimensional singular control problem (\ref{markovv}).
+This solution is explicit given a free-boundary function $b$ that is characterized as the solution to an ode.
 We proceed as follows.
-In Section \ref{kt} we study an auxiliary control problem in which the DM cannot extract below a fixed level $m\geq 0$ at which she receives a constant terminal payment $U(m)$.
-Formally, we will consider the one-dimensional control problem
+In Section \ref{Assumptions}, we lay down the additional assumptions under which we solve (\ref{markovv}).
+In Section \ref{kt}, we study an auxiliary control problem in which the dm cannot extract below a known level $m\geq 0$ of the reserves at which he receives a terminal payoff $U(m)$; this problem, which was solved in \cite{SGL} for the case $m=0$, will prove useful to set up a free-boundary problem whose solution gives a candidate value function for (\ref{markovv}).
+In Section \ref{gva}, we derive this free-boundary problem and characterize the associated free-boundary function $b$.
+In Section \ref{solution}, we fully solve (\ref{markovv}).